-The Ruskin - Library, Museum and Research Centre
+The Ruskin - Museum & Research Centre

 The Ruskin is home to the leading collection of works by the epoch-defining writer, artist and social thinker John Ruskin (1819-1900) and his circle.